 Balancing time, budget, and design of an egress system.

-Modern requirements of an egress stair system.
+Modern requirements of a steel egress stair system.

 The challenge is balancing the requirements of budget and timing with elements of design, code, and fabrication.
-Anyone can build a stair that can last 100 years, if you have an unlimited budget.
+Anyone can build a steel stair that can last 100 years, if you have an unlimited budget.

 Today, you have to figure out a way to construct an egress system that will meet building codes and budget.
 This takes a lot of steel stair design and engineering experience coupled with a great amount of intuition.
 Fortunately, at Midwest Stairs & Iron, we have experienced staff who have constructed 4 out of 5 of the largest buildings in Milwaukee.

 The ability to forward think from design to installation is a huge factor of cost savings.
 That’s because Ironworkers are some of the most expensive subcontractors on a job site.
 The least amount of time spent on a job site, while maximizing safety, makes the Midwest Stairs & Iron process of pre-engineering, pre-fabricating, and pre-assembling a more lengthy process on the front end, but beneficial to the overall plan.
 This method also makes it possible to get in and out of the way of other trades.
 It’s important to convey that receiving a contract as early as possible can make this all happen in the most efficient way.

 —Building a Steel Egress System Requires Being a Detective

 A stair designer can be much like a detective.
 A steel egress stair designer has to think of items like:

 - visualizing sterile air pocket restrictions where smoke can sit,

 - knowing how the steel stair fits within an architect’s design,